Aranyalma2/elfinConnectDeployment/README.md

 # Elfin Connect deployment process
 Deploy the service on Docker.
-Supported certificate generation method with certbot, or use an already generated certificate.
+Support certificate generation with certbot, or use an existing certificate.
 Support Dynamic-DNS updating by HTTP fetch.

 ------------